IEntin/ClientServer/README.md

 make -j3

-g++ is used by default.
-To use clang add CMPLR=clang++ to the make command.\
+clang++ compiler is used by default.
+To use g++ add CMPLR=g++ to the make command.\
-There are options for sanitizers (address, undefined, leak or thread), profiler, different optimization levels.\
+There are options for sanitizers (address, undefined, leak or thread), profiler, different optimization levels,\
 see the makefile.

 3. run\